 For social, issues like diversity, inclusion, labour standards and health and safety are a top priority.

 With governance, due diligence looks at risk management systems, policies around anti-corruption, and remuneration transparency.

 Waterstons acknowledges that ESG due diligence is not a one-size-fits-all.

-“Different industry sectors and business size can impact the extent of diligence required,” observes Helen McMillan, Head of Business Consulting.
+“Different industry sectors and business size can impact the extent of diligence required,” observes Helen Fawcett, Associate Director - Consulting.

 “Many frameworks are available to support ESG reporting: UN Sustainable Development Goals, the Carbon Disclosure Project and Global Reporting Initiative, but there is no agreed standard in place.
 Knowing which to apply based on what is material to an organisation, or whether ESG disclosures are simply greenwashing, are among the biggest challenges.”

 Waterstons’ strength lies in its culture and diverse team from a wide variety of backgrounds who share the same values.
 With a value creation mindset, where reimagining business by unlocking organisational potential through technology is baked into everything they do, Waterstons is well-placed to support M&A activities.

 If you’d like to know more about Waterston’s M&A Technology and ESG due diligence assessments for your next acquisition, visit the website here.